avernois/blog.crafting-labs.fr/_posts/2016-08-26-about-phone-calls.md

 [^2]: unless you're someone very very close to me, then I know that you calling me means it's an emergency and totally worth losing time or trust of a client.
 [^3]: please, be specific in your message, a "call me please" is not enough :)
 [^4]: and it may be a good idea to think about the way you build software to avoid that.
 I can help, [contact me](/contact) :)
 [^5]: well, that's not true.
-I'm a doctor, but no that kind of doctor :)
+I'm a doctor, but not that kind of doctor :)